-Investing in real estate is generally subject to various risks, including adverse changes in national or international economic conditions, adverse local market conditions, the financial conditions of the retail sector (including tenants), buyers and sellers of real estate, changes in availability of debt financing, changes in interest rates, real estate tax rates and other operating expenses, environmental laws and regulations, planning laws and other governmental rules and fiscal policies, environmental claims arising in respect of properties acquired with undisclosed or unknown environmental problems or as to which inadequate reserves had been established, energy prices, changes in the relative popularity of real estate types and locations leading to an oversupply of space or a reduction in demand for a particular type of real estate in a given market, and risks and operating problems arising out of the presence of certain construction materials.
+Investing in real estate is generally subject to various risks, including adverse changes in national or international economic conditions, adverse local market conditions, the financial condition of the retail sector (including tenants and buyers and sellers of real estate), changes in the availability of debt financing, changes in interest rates, real estate tax rates and other operating expenses, environmental laws and regulations, planning laws and other governmental rules and fiscal policies, environmental claims arising in respect of properties acquired with undisclosed or unknown environmental problems or as to which inadequate reserves had been established, energy prices, changes in the relative popularity of real estate types and locations leading to an oversupply of space or a reduction in demand for a particular type of real estate in a given market, and risks and operating problems arising out of the presence of certain construction materials.

-These factors could cause fluctuations in rental income or operating expenses, causing a negative effect on the operating returns derived from, and the value of properties.
-The value of properties may be significantly diminished in the event of a downturn in real estate prices or the occurrence of any of the other factors noted above.
-Such a decrease in value or decrease in rental income or the increase in operating expenses would have a material adverse effect on the Group's business, financial condition, prospects and results of operations.
+These factors could cause fluctuations in rental income or operating expenses, causing a negative effect on the operating returns derived from properties.
+The value of properties may also be significantly diminished in the event of a downturn in real estate prices or the occurrence of any of the other factors noted above.
+Such a decrease in rental income, increase in operating expenses or decrease in the value of properties could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.

-A decreased demand for, or an increased supply of, or a contraction of the market for, properties in the Region, could adversely affect the business and financial condition of the Group
+A decreased demand for, or an increased supply of, or a contraction of the market for, properties in the Region could adversely affect the business and financial condition of the Group

 Changes in supply and demand for real estate, or a contraction of the property market in any of the countries in which the Group has its operations or assets, in particular in respect of its Standing Investments, may negatively influence the occupancy rates of the Group's properties, the rental rates, the level of demand and ultimately the value of such properties.
-Similarly, the demand for rental space at the Group's existing properties may decrease as a result of an increase in available space and heightened competition for stronger and better performing tenants.
-This could result in higher capital expenditure required to contract or retain tenants, lower rental income owing to lower rental rates, as well as, shorter lease periods.
-All of these risks if realised could have a negative impact on the business, financial condition, prospects and results of operations of the Group.
+Similarly, the demand for rental space at the Group's existing properties may decrease as a result of poor economic conditions, an increase in available space and heightened competition for stronger and better performing tenants.
+This could result in lower occupancy rates, higher capital expenditure required to contract or retain tenants, lower rental income owing to lower rental rates, as well as, shorter lease periods.
+All of these risks, if realised, could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.

-The financial performance of the Group relies on its ability to attract and retain tenants which may suffer as a result of increased competition from other owners, operators and developers
+The Group's financial performance relies on its ability to attract and retain tenants which may suffer as a result of increased competition from other owners, operators and developers